top of page

 In my opinion, a wedding planner or coordinator is the BEST vendor you can spend money on if budget allows!
 Peace of mind is priceless.
 Most wedding planners have a variety of options and levels of service, ranging from $2,500-15,000+.
 I'm not saying you need a full service planner by any means - even a partial, month-of planner, or day of coordinator would be great!

-Sometimes venues provide them, but make sure you ask how involved they'll be on your day!
-Venues have different levels of coordinators, so make sure that you know ahead of time if they'll be taking care of you on the day of.
 A good coordinator will be able to take care of any questions or issues that arise throughout the day.
 The last thing you want to have to worry about on your big day is being asked a million logistical questions like why 4 chairs are missing, where the DJ can plug in his speakers, or what time salads are served at dinner.
 Hire someone who does coordinating or planning for a living and has experience, trust me!
 It's worth it.

 UNPLUGGED CEREMONY